riotu-lab/ROSNavBench/README.md

-# Benchmarking Tool
+# ROSNavBench

-The **Benchmarking Tool** empowers users to perform testing and comparisons between various local planners.
+The **ROSNavBench** empowers users to perform testing and comparisons between various local planners.
 It also facilitates benchmarking of an individual local planner.

 ## Introduction

-The **Benchmarking Tool** provides a comprehensive platform for evaluating the performance of different local planners.
+The **ROSNavBench** provides a comprehensive platform for evaluating the performance of different local planners.
 It allows users to compare the efficiency and effectiveness of various options.
 Additionally, the tool facilitates benchmarking exercises for a single local planner, helping users gain insights into its performance metrics.

 ## Key Features